Isoperimetric inequality for Finsler manifolds with non-negative Ricci curvature: Preliminaries

 \begin{definition} Let $X$ be a connected $n$-dimensional manifold.
 We say that a function $F:TX\to [0,\infty)$ is a Finsler structure on $X$ if \begin{enumerate} \item (Regularity) $F$ is $C^{\infty}$ on $TX\backslash0$, where $0$ denotes the null section; \item (Positive $1$-homogeneity) For all $c>0$, $v\in TX$, it holds that $F(cv)=cF(v)$; \item (Strong convexity) On each tangent space $T_{x}X$, the function $F^2$ is strictly convex. \end{enumerate} \end{definition}

 The reader should notice that in general $F(v)\neq F(-v)$.
 This feature, known as irreversibility, is what precludes us from applying the theory of m.m.s.'s.
-We define the reversibility constant of a Finsler structure as
+We define the re\-ver\-si\-bi\-li\-ty constant of a Finsler structure as

-or, in other words, $\Lambda_{X,F}\in[1,\infty]$ is the least constant $\Lambda_{X,F}\geq 1$ such that $F(v)\leq\Lambda_{X,F} F(-v)$, for all $v\in TX$.
+or, in other words, $\Lambda_{X,F}\in[1,\infty]$ is the least constant $\Lambda_{X,F}\geq 1$ such that for all $v\in TX$, $F(v)\leq\Lambda_{X,F} F(-v)$.
 Later we will restrict ourself to the family of Finsler structures with finite reversibility.
 If no confusion arises, we shall write $\Lambda_F=\Lambda_{X,F}$.
 If $X$ is compact, then $\Lambda_{X,F}<\infty$.

 We define the speed of a $C^{1}$ curve $\eta$ as $F(\dot{\eta})$.
 The notion of speed naturally induces a length functional

 and thus we have a natural notion of distance between two points given by

 Whenever no confusion arises, we shall write $\sfd=\sfd_{X,F}$.
 The distance $\sfd$ satisfies the usual properties of a distance, with the exception of the symmetry